voiceip/tinyphone/README.md

 Checkout the repo and follow the building process to compile your own, or just download the latest version from the downloads section.

-## Downloads
+## Installation

-You can download the latest msi installer or executable file from [here](https://ci.appveyor.com/project/kingster/tinyphone/build/artifacts) or from the [releases section](https://github.com/voiceip/tinyphone/releases).
+You can download the latest msi installer from [here](https://ci.appveyor.com/project/kingster/tinyphone/build/artifacts) or from the [releases section](https://github.com/voiceip/tinyphone/releases).

+*[Optional]* After Installing you can customise the tinyphone properties by downloading and placing the [config file](https://raw.githubusercontent.com/voiceip/tinyphone/HEAD/config.json) in the folder `C:\Program Files (x86)\Tinyphone\`.

 ## APIs